 Benefit-cost analysis often assumes that everyone values a marginal dollar of costs or benefits equally.
-When a program or project is expected to have differential effects on subgroups of the population, an agency may choose to use different weights in benefit-cost analysis.
+When a project is expected to have differential effects on subgroups of the population, an agency may choose to use different weights in benefit-cost analysis.
 For example, weights may be based on the diminishing marginal utility of income to acknowledge that the marginal dollar is more valuable (in terms of social welfare) to a person with lower income than a person with higher income.
 Weights can also be based on the tendency of market-based methods to value things that low-income people use at low amounts.
 The income-weighted estimate of net benefits can be used as the primary estimate of the net benefits or as a supplemental estimate.

-One practical approach to implementing weights that account for diminishing marginal utility uses a constant-elasticity specification to determine the weights for subgroups defined by annual income.
-To follow this approach, first compute the traditional net benefits for each subgroup.
-Then, compute a weighted sum of the subgroup-specific net benefits: the weight for each subgroup is the median income for that subgroup divided by the U.S. median income, raised to the power of the elasticity of marginal utility times negative one.2 A default estimate of 1.4 can be used for the elasticity of marginal utility.
+One practical approach to implementing weights that account for diminishing marginal utility uses a constant-elasticity specification to determine the weights for subgroups defined by annual income.2 To follow this approach, first compute the traditional net benefits for each subgroup.
+Then, compute a weighted sum of the subgroup-specific net benefits: the weight for each subgroup is the median income for that subgroup divided by the U.S. median income, raised to the power of the absolute value of the income elasticity of marginal utility times negative one.3 A default estimate of 1.4 can be used for the absolute value of the income elasticity of marginal utility.
 See the section "Weights and Benefit-Cost Analysis" in OMB Circular No. A-4 for further explanation.

-Agencies may also wish to "income-average," or use an average value for a given benefit or cost across the whole population, when individuals across the population would have a different willingness-to-pay or -accept for spending.
-For example, agencies may use a value of statistical life that does not depend on sub-population income, or a population-average home value.
-Agencies should be cautious in applying income weights to such values, since distributional considerations about income may have already been partly or fully addressed through the use of such values.
+Agencies may also wish to "income-average," or use an average value for a given benefit or cost across the whole population, when individuals across the population would have a different willingness-to-pay or willingness-to-accept for spending.
+For example, agencies may use a value of statistical life that does not depend on sub-population income or a population-average home value.
+Agencies should be cautious in applying income weights